Fraganya/SmartDrive/README.md

 was initially proposed by our lecturer  **Dr A Taylor**

 # Installation
-You can manually download the project files and place them in your apache www directpru or you can clone it using
+You can manually download the project files and place them in your apache www directory or you can clone it using

 **git clone https://github.com/Fraganya/SmartDrive.git**